epfl-ada/ada-2022-project-flagada22/README.md

 ## Methods
 **Graph analysis and centrality**
 The finished and unfinished paths between Wikipedia source and target pages can be seen as a graph.
-Python package such as `networkx` package allows to analize the dataset as a graph and use tools of graph analysis (measure the centrality of each article (i.e. node) to determine its importance, find clusters...)
+Python package such as `networkx` package allows to analize the dataset as a graph and use tools of graph analysis (measure the centrality of each article (i.e. node) to determine its importance, find clusters...).

 **Semantic distance**
 Concepts proximity is quantified by the semantic distance, a non-symmetric metric that is created from the links Wikispeedia users make while trying to reach their target Wikipedia page.
 This distance is inspired from the paper [*Wikispeedia: An Online Game for Inferring Semantic Distances between Concepts* of R.West, J.Pineau & D.Precup (2009)](http://infolab.stanford.edu/~west1/pubs/West-Pineau-Precup_IJCAI-09.pdf).